braindotai/Watermark-Removal-Pytorch/README.md

 ![Overlay example](outputs/watermark-unavailable/overlays/overlay2.png)

-And the final step is to simply follow the above training procedure, b replacing the supposedly known watermark with our hand drawn overlay.
+And the final step is to simply follow the above training procedure, by replacing the supposedly known watermark with our hand drawn overlay.

 ## # Time for the results